 Learn to budget

 Budgeting is an important part of your financial health.
 Budgeting means, in a nutshell, living within your means.
 It doesn’t necessarily mean tracking every single purchase you ever make and not allowing yourself to spend more than “x” amount of dollars on entertainment in a given month.
 Instead I have learned that it means to know how much you earn in a month and to not let your expenses exceed your income.
 Sure it sounds like a silly thing to say, but many people have yet to grasp this concept.
 Another thing I’ve learned that must be a part of ones budget is to budget a portion of your money away into some form of a savings or investing account.
 Go ahead, enjoy your life and spend your money while you still can, but make sure that you save just enough to cover emergency expenses and larger more expensive purchases, such as a down payment on a house or that new 52″ HDTV you have been lusting after.
-For a detailed look at a budgeting method I use, check out this post.
+For a detailed look at a budgeting method I use, check out My 33% Savings Plan.

 Learn to save